PheaSoy/zerdis/README.md

     active:
       - dev
 ```
-For the queue **topic** is the same `Configure Server`.
-If you want to change the topic name fo Configure Server or Configure Client they are pair and must be the same.
+For the queue **topic** is the same `configure-server`.
+If you want to change the topic name fo configure-server or configure-client they are pair and must be the same.

 More understand you can download the project [sample-code](https://github.com/PheaSoy/zerdis/tree/master/sample-code).
 We're welcome you to contribute more features like UI authentication, history,etc.